 Another resort worth seeking out is Crystalbrook Byron, nestled amid 45-hectares of rainforest only a short drive out of town.
 You may know it under previous moniker: Byron at Byron.
 It still delivers in all the right places.

 Think light and bright suites designed to feel like extensions of the forest, an infinity edge pool and restorative day spa, not to mention a great restaurant, all wrapped up in an ethos of ‘responsible luxury’ thanks to its parent group Crystalbrook Collection.

 Where to eat

-While it can feel like Byron’s restaurant scene changes with the tides, there are plenty of venues that have stood the test of time: Twisted Sista cafe, the up-market Fishheads seafood restaurant alongside Main Beach, and the classic Byron Fresh Cafe all come to mind.
+Although it can feel like Byron’s restaurant scene changes with the tides, there are a few venues that have stood the test of time: Twisted Sista cafe (the cake fridge is heaven) and the up-market Fishheads seafood restaurant alongside Main Beach both immediately come to mind.